This Instant Pot Orange Chicken is the most popular chicken recipe on Corrie Cooks!

 You can also top with sesame seeds or chopped green onion.

-For even more ideas, check out What To Serve With Orange Chicken.
+Looking for more ideas? check out What To Serve With Orange Chicken for 21 delicious side dishes.

 How to make